FAQ – Exemptions

 What exemptions are available?

 There are several partial and absolute exemptions available.
-Some of these exemptions include General Residential Homestead, Over 65, Over 65 Surviving Spouse, Disability Homestead, Disabled Veterans, Charitable, Religious, Freeport and Pollution Control.
-Additional information can be found on the Tax Forms page of our website under Exemptions.
+Some of these exemptions include General Residential Homestead, Over-65, Over-65 Surviving Spouse, Disability Homestead, Disability Surviving Spouse, Disabled Veterans, Charitable, Religious, Freeport and Pollution Control.
+Additional information can be found on the Forms page of our website under Exemptions.
 Detailed information on Disabled Veterans 100% Homestead Exemption can be found on the State Comptrollers Website.

 Does my home qualify for an exemption?

-As a general rule to qualify for an exemption you must own your home and it must be your principal place of residence.
+As a general rule to qualify for an exemption you must own your home and it must be your principal place of residence on January 1st.
 Additional qualifications may apply based on the exemption.
-Additional information can be found on the Tax Forms page of our website under Exemptions.
+Additional information can be found on the Forms page of our website under Exemptions.

 Is there a fee to file for an exemption?